How I Transformed My Creative Business After Burnout

 In the past, projects dragged on, causing them to grow beyond the original plan and exhausting everyone involved.
 Now, I’m building in clear timelines and checkpoints.

-My website audit and marketing strategy package takes two weeks; one day for the video audit, roughly a week for the strategy, plus buffer time for low-energy days.
+My website audit and marketing strategy package takes two weeks; one day for the audit, roughly a week for the strategy, plus buffer time for low-energy days.
 This structured timeline helps make sure I deliver high-quality work while respecting my own needs for rest and recovery.

 The Power of Seasons